-- Number Of Children.
+- Number of children.
 Adults with children will typically have less purchasing power than those without, but they will also be big spenders in specific categories.

 What are psychographics?

 Psychographics is a subtler set of metrics that you can use to categorize your customers, typically to a more significant effect.
 These metrics include values, opinions, and interests.
-Psychographics are less qualitative than demographics, which can make them more challenging to measure.

 - Values.
 Values are probably the essential psychographic metric, as they’re the most powerful to connect with your customers on.
 Values consist of things like trust, eco-friendliness, veganism, freedom, independence, success, etc.